rdignard08/RestGoatee/README.md

 @end
 ```
 *** A note on usage: the semantics of the property are fully respected.
-A property could be declared `(copy, readonly)` and would be treated correctly.
+A property could be declared `(copy, readonly)` and would be treated correctly. `readonly` properties are constructed through their backing instance variables and `copy` are sent `-copy`, etc.
 ```objc
 @implementation RGBook @end //nothing!
 ```